Mixolyde/erlang-survival/README.md

 ## Completed
  * Rebar setup of application according to OTP style
- * Basic FSM for running the game created
+ * Basic FSM for running the game
  * Some records and lists in the header
  * New weapon and player record creators
- * Start/stop of the FSM
- * Eunit tests started for weapons and FSM
+ * Eunit tests for current functions and start/stop of FSM
  * Basic map data structure and map line length tests
+ * Text map display with Player position
+ * Legend display for direction choice map characters
+ * Status display for player and game info

 ## TODO
- * Text-based map display, mostly for testing/debugging
- * ANSI colors for map, legend
+ * Movement
+ * Win condition test
  * FSM states
  * FSM transitions
  * Single-player client